Buying and Selling Property in the United States: Tax Impacts

 However, under the Canada-United States tax treaty, you are entitled to a credit in calculating the estate taxes.
 The credit is based on the proportion of property in the U.S. at the time of death to worldwide property.

-As a result of this credit, generally, no estate tax is payable if the value of the worldwide estate is below the applicable exemption threshold, which is US$13.99M in 2025.
+As a result of this credit, generally, no estate tax is payable if the value of the worldwide estate is below the applicable exemption threshold, which is US$15 million in 2026.
+This threshold will be indexed to inflation starting in 2027.

 Your estate may also qualify for a marital credit if the U.S. assets are bequeathed to the person to whom you are legally married.
 Note that it is possible to reduce federal tax on Canadian capital gains by deducting U.S. estate taxes.